About the Journal

 Peer Review Process

-JTBC adopts a single-blind peer review while encouraging the reviewer to waive anonymity.
+JTBC adopts a single-blind peer-review while encouraging the reviewer to waive anonymity.
 JTBC requires the corresponding author to submit a cover letter to state conflict of interest, and agreement from all co-authors.
 JTBC adheres to the Committee on Publication Ethics (COPE) Code of Conduct and Best Practice Guidelines (www.publicationethics.org) and reserves the right to retract articles which are found to be fraudulent.

 JTBC always seeks dedicated and competent reviewers to evaluate and give constructive comments on a submitted manuscript: whether its research questions and hypotheses are justified with sufficient background information, whether its experimental design, experiments, data collections are performed in a reproducible manner, whether its data analyses and statistics are done correctly.
-The findings of every research, regardless to its novelty, impact or size, are worth to be published as long as the research was done according to the required scientific method.
+The findings of every research, regardless of its novelty, impact or size, are worth to be published as long as the research was done according to the required scientific method.